 LEARN MORE: Northern Lights Photography Tips

 To summarize, here are some of the most asked questions in regards to seeing auroras in Iceland:

 The best months to see Northern Lights in Iceland are between September and March.
 That’s when the nights are long and dark enough for viewing auroras.

 Northern Lights display can last for just a few seconds, but they can also last for several hours.
 I have seen aurora displays that lasted no longer than a 5 seconds, but I have also seen magnificent aurora shows that lasted several hours.
 Sometimes, they stop but then reappear again and the show can go on for hours.

 Yes, it’s possible to see Northern Lights in Reykjavik.
 If the aurora display is very strong, you can sometimes see it despite the lights of the city (I have even seen them from my hotel window in Reykjavik).
 That being said, your chances are always higher in the darker places, a bit outside the city center.
 The area around Grótta Island Lighthouse is one of the best places to see auroras in Reykjavik.

 Yes, you can see the Northern Lights even if there is a full moon.
 If the auroras are weak, then the strong moonlight might make it more difficult to see them.
-But it’s definitely possible.
+But if auroras are strong, it’s definitely possible.
 Once, I saw a magnificent aurora show that lasted more than 3 hours under the full moon.

 If the conditions are right, you can see the Northern Lights EVERYWHERE in Iceland.
 There is not one place or region of Iceland that’s better for viewing auroras than another.